SkygearIO/skygear-doc/content/installation/js.md

 ### HTML5 project (CDN)

-Add the following lines into the header of your html file.
+Add the following lines into the header of your HTML file.

 ```html5
 <!--Skygear CDN-->